omartin2010/cni-plugins-daemonset/README.md

 # CNI plugins daemonset

-## Building the cni plugins image image
+### Building the CNI plugins image
-The [docker-build.sh](./docker-build.sh) creates the docker image that is pushsed on `omgoog/oli-cni-dhcp-daemon:0.1` with an edited version (see [this repo](https://github.com/omartin2010/plugins)) for the CNI base plugins.
+The [docker-build.sh](./docker-build.sh) creates the docker image that is pushsed on `omgoog/oli-cni-dhcp-daemon:0.1` with a patched version (see [commit/diff](https://github.com/containernetworking/plugins/commit/77133955f30384ab54d8a6cd4fb965ff9c72e77f) to the [container networking plugins repository](https://github.com/containernetworking/plugins) from which it is forked).
+The forked [repo is here](https://github.com/omartin2010/plugins): `https://github.com/omartin2010/plugins`.

-## Running the test
+### Running the tests
 The commands in [microk8s-cni-repro.sh](./microk8s-cni-repro.sh]) reproduce the steps needed to pull the rdma nics in the pod with a DHCP allocated IP address.

 It is also possible to have an IP address statically assigned - but requires careful management of IP addresses assigned by the platform to the RDMA NICs.
 If that were the case, the [nad.yaml](./nad.yaml) file in this repo would look like the file below. __You will need to replace the IPs below for the right IP and CIDR for the subnet__.